liam1241/grav-plugin-console-log/README.md

 	bin/gpm install consolelog

-This plugin will be installed into the `/user/plugins/consolelog` directory.
+This plugin will be installed into the `/user/plugins/console-log` directory.
 It is entirely self-contained in this folder.

 ## Manual Installation

 First, download the zip version of this repository and extract it.
-Make sure the resulting folder is named `consolelog`.
+Make sure the resulting folder is named `console-log`.
 Then place this folder within the `/user/plugins` directory.
 The plugin is then available for use, and should be visible in the Grav Admin Panel if installed.

-TLDR: Download zip, rename to `consolelog`, and place within `/user/plugins`.
+TLDR: Download zip, rename to `console-log`, and place within `/user/plugins`.

 # Updating